aeon0/botty/README.md

 # <img src="assets/docs/header_green.png" width="370">

 Pixelbot for Diablo 2 Resurrected.
-This project is for informational and educational purposes only and is not meant for online usage.
-Feel free to dig around, add stuff, make PRs, or ask questions should you get stuck!
+This project is for informational and educational purposes only.
+Also, project is closed!

-Project is closed!
-Code is just for reference.

 ## Getting started & Prerequisites
 - D2R needs to be in English Language,